-The Commissioners will provide the name of the zone receiving the wildcard or vacant berth to the ASAA office.
-It should be clear that the zone, not an individual team will receive the berth.
+The Commissioners will provide the name of the zone receiving the vacant and/or wildcard berth to the ASAA office.
+It should be clear that the zone, not an individual team, will receive the vacant and/or wildcard berth.
 The zone will allocate this berth to a team based on its placing in the zone tournament.

 Rankings information will be posted on the ASAA website and teams wishing to contest the rankings will have until noon on the Tuesday following the final rankings to do so.
 Such an appeal must be accompanied by a \$50 payment.
-The ASAA Basketball Commissioners will consult with the rankings committee based on the information available, and, with the approval of the Executive Director, will render a decision to the school within 48 hours.
+The ASAA Basketball Commissioners will consult with the appropriate ranking committee based on the information available, and, with the approval of the Executive Director, will render a decision to the school within 48 hours.
 If the appeal results in a change to the rankings and the subsequent inclusion of the appellant school, the \$50 will be refunded to that school.